 Don't walk up dark, deserted alleyways, stay aware to your surroundings, don't flash valuables and everything should be fine.
-If you need any help for your trip, email me at email@example.com , Safe travels, over 6 years ago
+If you need any help for your trip, email me at email@example.com , Safe travels, almost 7 years ago

 Morocco can be an intimidating place for solo female travellers - but on the other hand it's not as bad as many people make it out to be.
 There are certainly elements that you need to be aware of, especially wandering hands and forward males - aside from the common concerns regarding terror attacks and theft.

 We have put together a whole article about solo female travel in Morocco - hope this can provide some assistance!